-- Create a range of characters from contemporary and classical texts - Research, devise, improvise and adapt a performance text - Analyse the language in plays by Shakespeare and make use of the technical aspects of language in performance - Apply the skills of clowning, dance and improvisation in performance - Interpret contemporary theatre texts in performance - Identify the structures of scenes within play texts - Practise the principles of acting in rehearsal conditions - Prepare for and follow a rehearsal process - Demonstrate through performance a basic understanding of the skills of acting, voice and movement. - Prepare for and perform at audition and interview at an appropriate level for entry to an honours degree course
+- Create a range of characters from contemporary and classical texts - Research, devise, improvise and adapt a performance text - Analyse the language in plays by Shakespeare and make use of the technical aspects of language in performance - Apply the skills of clowning, dance, and improvisation in performance - Interpret contemporary theatre texts in performance - Identify the structures of scenes within play texts - Practise the principles of acting in rehearsal conditions - Prepare for and follow a rehearsal process - Demonstrate through performance a basic understanding of the skills of acting, voice, and movement. - Prepare for and perform at audition and interview at an appropriate level for entry to an honours degree course

-3.2.1 Devising/Physical Theatre
+3.2.1 Improvising & Devising Project

-Teaching staff: Iseult Golden

-Term: 1 (Weeks 1-7)
+Teaching staff: Iseult Golden Term: 1 (Weeks 1 - 6) Average Teaching Hours: 8.5 hours per week

 The application of the skills and techniques acquired in the first term; those of improvisation and creative play will form the basis of the rehearsal process.
-Through the application of these skills students will devise for seven weeks focusing on the creation of a short pieces of Devised/Physical Theatre.
+Through the application of these skills students will devise for six weeks focusing on the creation of a short pieces of Devised/Physical Theatre.
 In the final week there will be a showing of their work.